 This blog was created for parents, families, and even teachers who want some ideas to improve child nutrition and get their kids involved in the kitchen.
 Every child is unique in their own way and cooking with children can be difficult.
 Our recipes include cooking modifications for different skill levels and kid tested and approved recipes.
 You will also find great resources, fun educational tips and information just for special needs parents.
 Best of all, my husband will be an occasional guest blogger, offering a dad’s perspective.

 About Me and My Family

-My name is Stacey and I am a mom to four amazing kids, two of whom have some special needs.
+My name is Stacey and I am a mom to five amazing kids, two of whom have some special needs.
 Thankfully my best friend and husband is the perfect teammate in this wild adventure of life.
 Aside from being a great husband and daddy, he makes the perfect sous-chef.